 By the completion of the Coach Approach course, students will:

-Students will need to have regular access to the internet and ILCT website.
+This course will be taught via audio-only teleconferences, but students will also need to have regular access to the internet and ILCT website.

 Meets the requirements for 20 of the 30 hours of training for qualified individuals who plan to pursue Board Certified Coach credential (BCC).